 Folly.
 Persist."
 (U9.34)

 - All these questions are purely academic, Russell oracled out of his shadow.
 I mean, whether Hamlet is Shakespeare or James I or Essex.
-Clergymen's discussions of the historicity of Jesus.
-Art has to reveal to us ideas, formless spiritual essences."
+Clergymen's discussions of the historicity of Jesus."
 (U9.43)

 "Art has to reveal to us ideas, formless spiritual essences.
 The supreme question about a work of art is out of how deep a life does it spring.
 The painting of Gustave Moreau" (U9:48)

 From Wikipedia: Gustave Moreau (1826 - 1898) was a French Symbolist painter.
 He was born and died in Paris.
 Moreau's main focus was the illustration of Christian and mythological figures.
 As a painter of literary ideas rather than visual images, his images appealed to the imagination of some Symbolist writers and artists, who saw him as the precursor to their movement.